zhongmiao-org/intercept-wave/README.md

 <!-- Plugin description -->
 ## Plugin Introduction

 Intercept Wave is a powerful IntelliJ IDEA plugin that integrates proxy and interception capabilities similar to **Nginx** and **Charles**, designed specifically for local development environments.
-It can intelligently intercept HTTP requests, either returning custom mock data or acting as a proxy server to forward real requests to the original server.
+It can intelligently intercept HTTP requests and WebSocket (`ws://`/`wss://`) messages, either returning custom mock data or acting as a proxy server/bridge to forward real traffic to the original server.

 ### ✨ Multi-Service Proxy